Open Now — 24/7 Plumbing

 Understanding the Common Causes of Toilet Leaks

 Toilet leaks often originate from the toilet tank or bowl.
-A faulty flush valve or flapper can cause water to flow into the bowl continuously.
-A damaged or worn-out tank-to-bowl gasket may allow water to seep out.
+A faulty flush valve or flapper can cause water to flow continuously into the bowl, and a damaged or worn-out tank-to-bowl gasket may allow water to seep out.

 Cracks in the toilet tank or bowl can also lead to leaks.
 Lastly, loose or faulty water supply line connections might be the culprit behind a leaking toilet.